Postman Pat: The Movie: Theatrical release

-It was originally due to be released on 24 May 2013, but was pushed back to 23 May 2014, one year after the show's ending.
+The film was originally due to be released on 24 May 2013, but was pushed back to 23 May 2014.
 In the United Kingdom, it was theatrically released by Lionsgate and Icon Film Distribution jointly.
 In the United States, it entered a limited theatrical release from Shout!
-Factory and was released on DVD by Paramount Home Media Distribution on September 23, 2014.
+Factory in Los Angeles and New York on 27 June 2014, and was released on DVD by Paramount Home Media Distribution on 23 September.

 Home media

 Postman Pat: The Movie was released in the United Kingdom on DVD and Blu-ray on 29 September 2014, by Lionsgate Home Entertainment.